BookerLoL/JLibrary/src/main/nlp/stemmers/readme.md

 # How can you help?

 - If you can find the algorithm specifications for **Krovetz**, **Xerox**, **Dawsons** stemmers that would be most appreciated as I can't seem to find them.

+# Copyright

+The source code was written by me, however the algorithmic idea was produced by other people and you can find that the source link is provded in the file header documentation.